Creighton vs. San Diego State Predictions & Picks - NCAA Tournament Elite Eight

 Creighton Performance Insights

-- The Bluejays are outscoring opponents by 8.3 points per game with a +298 scoring differential overall.
-They put up 77 points per game (55th in college basketball) and give up 68.7 per outing (136th in college basketball).
+- The Bluejays have a +298 scoring differential, topping opponents by 8.3 points per game.
+They're putting up 77 points per game to rank 55th in college basketball and are allowing 68.7 per outing to rank 136th in college basketball.

-- Creighton ranks 40th in the country at 34.7 rebounds per game.
-That's 4.1 more than the 30.6 its opponents average.
+- Creighton grabs 34.7 rebounds per game (40th in college basketball) while conceding 30.6 per outing to its opponents.
+It outrebounds opponents by 4.1 boards per game.

 - Creighton makes 2.5 more threes per game than the opposition, 8.8 (42nd in college basketball) compared to its opponents' 6.3.

-- Creighton has committed 11 turnovers per game (97th in college basketball action), 1.7 more than the 9.3 it forces on average (354th in college basketball).
+- Creighton has committed 11 turnovers per game (97th in college basketball play), 1.7 more than the 9.3 it forces on average (354th in college basketball).

+- The Aztecs put up 71.9 points per game (175th in college basketball) while giving up 63.1 per outing (25th in college basketball).
+They have a +315 scoring differential and outscore opponents by 8.8 points per game.

+- San Diego State is 85th in the country at 33.3 rebounds per game.
+That's 4.9 more than the 28.4 its opponents average.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.